Science night neon graphic with lightning bolt

 Prices include GST.

-Slip into SparkLab for an adults-only night of science with Dr Matt Agnew.
+Slip into SparkLab for an adults-only night of science with Dr Kirsten Banks.

 Science Night includes:

-• Dr Matt will explore the huge 1.8m diameter Science on a Sphere globe suspended from the ceiling of SparkLab, investigating datasets from across the universe.
+• Kirsten will explore the huge 1.8m diameter Science on a Sphere globe suspended from the ceiling of SparkLab, investigating datasets from across the universe and celebrating the rich astronomical traditions of Indigenous cultures, including her ancestors, the Wiradjuri people.

 • Adults-only access to our interactive STEM space, SparkLab.
 This hands-on, selfie-friendly area includes 40 interactive exhibits across three zones.
 Science Night is a rare opportunity to access the whole space with an adults-only audience.